Usage

 3

-To demonstrate how easy it is, check out our basic examples for creating 3D effects, motion effects and animations.
+To demonstrate how easy it is to add custom styling, check out our examples for applying basic styles, 3D effects, motion effects and animations.
 It's amazing what you can do with a few lines of CSS.